finderL/cascade/Readme.md

 ```

 As asynchronous callbacks become more deeply nested, the advantage of Cascade.js becomes more apparent.
 Several builtin functions in Cascade also take advantage of the event-driven model of Node.js; `cascade.fork`, `cascade.queue`, and `cascade.join` provide a simple way to manage asynchronous callback sequences.
 Other functions allow simple manipulations to transform the callout data from one function into the correct arguments for the next.
 Below is a complete function reference for Cascade.js.

+## Installation / Download

+The latest version of Cascade.js will be available on this Github repository (https://github.com/scottrabin/cascade).
+Alternatively, Cascade can be installed via NPM:

+`npm install cascade`

+**Note: Cascade.js is BETA software, and has not yet been tested in any browser**

 ## Documentation